 As Governor’s Early Literacy Foundation helps support Imagination Library affiliates with the 50% funding match, we also assist programs in raising funds to cover the other 50% of the cost of books and mailing that they must raise locally for the enrolled children in their county.
 Over the years we have seen successful local fundraising efforts from affiliates of different sizes across the state, and we want to share their ideas with you.
-Below are a few highlights of different fundraising ideas with links to resources.
+Below are a few highlights of different fundraising ideas with visual examples.
 We encourage you to reach out to the Imagination Library Coordinator of these programs to learn more about their experience and share best practices.
 You can locate contact information for other Imagination Library affiliates in Tennessee by visiting our Directory here.
 If you have any questions on how to replicate these ideas in your county, please email firstname.lastname@example.org.

 Direct Mail or Email Campaign

 The US Post Office offers an inexpensive method for mailing information flyers to selected neighborhoods or zip codes in your area.
 Several counties have had local legislators write a letter on behalf of the program to encourage donations and volunteer recruitment.
 This is an example of a direct mail piece, but you can also send email versions.

 Even though you are not allowed to ask the parents of children currently enrolled in your program for a donation, you are allowed to solicit parents of graduates.
 It can be done in an easy and fun way!
 For example, Knox County mails a congratulatory letter to the children graduating from their program each month and entering kindergarten.
 The letter wishes them a happy birthday and includes a book plate, certificate, and letter to the parents asking for a donation.